TikaelSol/PF2e-Wayfinder/README.md

 - Some of the features included may change with future PF2e system updates, I have future proofed them as much as possible.

 - Currently the inline buttons to make templates are set to use the new input format which is not currently available in the public build of the PF2e system.
 I expect this change to be released with PF2e 2.12.

+For issues or module feedback please create an issue here on Github, or contact me (Tikael) on the PF2e channel in the Foundry discord.
+If you would like your content to be featured in a future issue of Wayfinder (and thus included in future updates to this module) submit it to Paizo Fans United during their next submission period.